| || A

 Links.
 During the first thirty years of Tantallon, the Club organised the upkeep of the links before a Green Committee was established

-was granted in April 1890.
-The first known tee to pierce the ground was a rubber-topped peg sold commercially as the 'Perfectum' in 1892.
+and approved on 14th June 1890.
+The first known tee to pierce the ground was a rubber-topped peg sold commercially as the 'Perfectum'

 The Amateur Championship was instigated by Royal Liverpool Golf Club and Tantallon was represented on the organizing committee by B. Hall